 You might want to write down some notes to use in the Got It? and Go! sections.

 Leia and Caroline were very fortunate.
 More than 250 volunteers from the area went out to search for them.
 Two members of the team followed some boot prints in the mud.
 After a while, they heard a crackling noise.
 "Dad?" the little girls cried out.
-The firefighters called back, and they replied, "We're right here!"
+The firefighters called back and replied, "We're right here!"
 Their voices led the firefighters to the huckleberry bush they had huddled under for shelter.

-Leia and Caroline had no idea when they set out on their walk that they would spend two days alone in the woods, but they were not totally unprepared for the adventure.
+Leia and Caroline had no idea when they set out on their walk that they would spend two days alone in the woods, but they were not unprepared for the adventure.
 They had gone on camping trips with their parents and participated in 4-H, a club where kids learn by doing hands-on projects.
-They had also watched some movies about people who were lost, and they remembered some important rules.
-These rules are good for everyone to know, whether you plan on going camping, hiking, or just exploring your own neighborhood.
+They also watched some movies about people who were lost, and they remembered some important rules.
+These rules are good for everyone to know, whether you plan camping, hiking, or just exploring your neighborhood.

-If you find yourself lost, experts at AllTrails recommend the following steps:
+If you find yourself lost, experts at AllTrails recommend the following steps.